Sort & Filter in Excel

 remove clear reapply filter

-On the other hand, the Clear button will only remove our present selection of slicers – filter will still remain without the need to insert it again.
+On the other hand, the Clear button will only remove our present selection of slicers; the filter will still remain without the need to insert it again.

-The Reapply button will refresh the filter based on the data currently in the table – for example, had we modified our data by changing value in the B2 cell to red, rows filtered would not update automatically to hide row 2.
+The Reapply button will refresh the filter based on the data currently in the table; for example, had we modified our data by changing the value in the B2 cell to red, the rows filtered would not update automatically to hide row 2.

-Also noted should be behavior of filters with filtered-out rows.
+Also note the behavior of filters with filtered-out rows.

-Let’s say you want to delete rows you’ve filtered – you can select all or some of visible rows and delete them – row that are filtered-out will not be affected.
+Let’s say you want to delete rows you’ve filtered.
+You can select all or some of the visible rows and delete them; rows that are filtered-out will not be affected.

-This is, for example, what it would look like if we’ve deleted all of the filtered rows from our previous table and then cleared the filter:
+This is, for example, what it would look like if we’d deleted all of the filtered rows from our previous table and then cleared the filter:

 select visible cells